 In the year 1796, the first U.S. dimes were produced for circulation.
-Thus, I think it’s reasonable to say that this phrase’s origin happened during or sometime after that year.
-Honestly, from what I’ve read, this phrase probably originated during the 1800s.
+Thus, I think it’s reasonable to say the phrase’s origin must have happened during or after that year.
+From what I’ve seen, this phrase probably originated during the 1800s.
 I say this because during this century, various newspapers had advertisements that were selling different foods for the literal price of a dime a dozen.

-What kind of foods were sold at that price?
-Based on several newspapers from this period, these foods included things like eggs, oranges, peaches, and others.
-Of course, the dime was worth more back then compared to its value today, but regardless, those still sound like great deals to me!
+For example, some of the foods being sold at that price (based on the newspapers I saw) were eggs, oranges, peaches, and others.
+Of course, the dime was worth more back then compared to its value today, but even so, it sounds like people were getting a nice deal.
 Anyways, one of the newspapers that mentioned these kinds of prices was the Galveston Daily News, 1866:

 “The San Antonio Ledger says the city is well stocked with peaches at a dime a dozen.”

-So when did this phrase get its figurative meaning of ‘something that’s very common and/or of small worth’?
-It looks like this happened sometime around the 1930s.
-For example, the earliest I could find it in print being used in a such a manner.
+Okay, so when did this phrase start to be used with its figurative meaning of “something that’s very common and/or of small worth”?
+It looks like this happened sometime around the 1930s, or at least, that is the earliest I could find it in print being used in a such a manner.
 For example, it’s used figuratively in The Northern Miner newspaper, 1931, where it reads:

 “‘Carners,’ the old-timer said, ‘is just an overgrown clown.
 As for the others–Schaof, Baer, Paulino, Risko, Campolo–they’re nothing but ‘dime a dozen fighters.’ “

 “Smiles were a dime a dozen in the Yankee clubhouse.
 Even Colonel Ruppert, owner of the club, was so stated he went from player to player shaking hands.”

-Here is an example of this phrase used in a sentence:
+Here is a example of how this phrase can be used in a sentence:

-Tip: There are plenty more of common English phrases on here, hundreds of them even!
+Tip: There are plenty more common English phrases on here, hundreds of them, in fact!
 To find them, just use the menu at the top.